Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Introduction

-MeerKAT is a pathfinder project of SKA and in future will become a part of SKA-mid \citep{MeerKAT,SKA}.
+MeerKAT is a pathfinder project of the Square Kilometre Array (SKA) and in the future will become a part of SKA-mid \citep{MeerKAT,SKA}.
 It is a state-of-the-art intensity mapping instrument which is capable of complementing and extending cosmological measurements at a wide range of wavelengths.
 While MeerKAT is a large interferometric array which can access small scales of cosmic structure, single-dish mode is preferred in intensity mapping experiments.
-We plan to perform MeerKAT HI intensity mapping cross-correlation with the China Space Station Optical Survey (CSS-OS) \citep{Zhan2011,Zhan2021,CSS-OS2,CSS_OS}.
-CSS-OS is the major observation project of CSST, and it will cover 17500 $\mathrm{deg}^2$ sky area in 10 years' working time.
-And the spectroscopic survey of CSS-OS will provide large amount of galaxy catalog with verified redshift using slitless gratings.
-CSST is planned to start its observation around 2024, while MeerKAT will still be on full-time job before SKA which will begin full operations in 2028, and these two surveys would have large overlapping survey area.
-Thus we believe MeerKAT HI intensity mapping and CSST galaxy survey would make promising cross-correlation detection in the coming future.
+We plan to perform MeerKAT H\textsc{i} intensity mapping cross-correlation with the China Space Station Optical Survey (CSS-OS) \citep{Zhan2011,Zhan2021,CSS-OS2,CSS_OS}.
+CSS-OS is the major observation project of CSST, and it will cover 17,500 $\mathrm{deg}^2$ of sky area in a 10 yr working time.
+In addition, the spectroscopic survey of CSS-OS will provide a large amount of data in the form of a galaxy catalog with verified redshift using slitless gratings.
+CSST is planned to start its observation around 2024, while MeerKAT will still be on full-time job before SKA which will begin full operations in 2028, and these two surveys will have a large overlapping survey area.
+Thus we believe MeerKAT H\textsc{i} intensity mapping and CSST galaxy survey would make promising cross-correlation detection in the coming future.

-This paper is organized as follow: in Section \ref{sec:simulation}, we introduce our method of creating mock data of MeerKAT HI intensity mapping and CSST spectroscopic galaxy surveys; in Section \ref{foreground removal}, we apply PCA algorithm to remove the foreground in HI intensity map; in Section \ref{power spectrum}, we calculate the galaxy auto and HI-galaxy cross power spectra, and discuss the signal compensation method for cross power spectrum; in Section \ref{cosmological constraint} we forecast the constrains on relevant cosmological parameters; we conclude our work and have discussion in Section \ref{conclusion and discussion}.
+This paper is organized as follows: in Section \ref{sec:simulation}, we introduce our method of creating mock data of MeerKAT H\textsc{i} intensity mapping and CSST spectroscopic galaxy surveys; in Section \ref{foreground removal}, we apply PCA algorithm to remove the foreground in H\textsc{i} intensity map; in Section \ref{power spectrum}, we calculate the galaxy auto and H\textsc{i}-galaxy cross power spectra, and discuss the signal compensation method for cross power spectrum; in Section \ref{cosmological constraint} we forecast the constraints on relevant cosmological parameters; we conclude our work and provide discussion in Section \ref{conclusion and discussion}.